IndieSpace Programs

 Professional Development

 We provide professional development workshops and access to information to help our artists grow.
 We offer in-person and online sessions on grant writing, budgeting, personal finance, public relations, and more.
-We have created partnerships with organizations like The Field and Pentacle to offer reduced cost fiscal sponsorship to artists who work outside of the not-for-profit structure.
-We have facilitated connections between artists and attorneys and have coached artists through the decision making process regarding fiscal sponsorship versus 501c3.
+We connect artists to experts and give them the tools and resources they need to thrive.

 Community Resources Lottery

 IndieSpace holds an annual Community Resources Lottery to provide an opportunity for indie artists, companies, venues, and productions to receive free resources from trusted community partners.
-The 2025 Community Resources Lottery will open in the late spring/early summer.
+The 2025 Community Resources Lottery took place in May.
+The 2026 lottery application will open this Summer.

 Community Connections

-The Community Connections program ensures that indie artists have the opportunity to: interact with each other through the IndieSpace co-work hub, attend funder meetings through the Seat at the Table initiative, and receive mentorship and community support during our Growing Small Budget Orgs calls.
+The Community Connections program ensures that indie artists have the opportunity to: interact with each other through the IndieSpace co-work hub, attend funder meetings through the Seat at the Table initiative, and receive mentorship and community support during our The Builders Series sessions.

 Discord Server